slchavesr/slchavesr.github.io/teaching/teaching_dossier.md

 <div id="M4123" style="display: none;">
 <p style="text-align: justify">

-Graduate course offered to students pursuing a major in pure Mathematics or a Master program.
-The main contents of this course are: Unique Factorization Domains, Euclidean Domains, Principal Ideal Domains, Factorization in Polynomial Rings, Generation of Modules, Direct Products and Sums, Free Modules, Tensor Products, Exact Sequences, Injective and Projective Modules.
-The course consisted of an approximate  20 students and the main lectures held twice per week during 12 weeks.
-My main role was to grade and provide effective feedback to the weekly suggested problem set sent by the instructor as well as the exams.
-I also held office hours once per week intended to help students with questions from the lectures or problem sets.
+A graduate-level course tailored for students pursuing a major in pure Mathematics or a Master's program.
+The course covered topics including Unique Factorization Domains, Euclidean Domains, Principal Ideal Domains, Factorization in Polynomial Rings.
+Approximately 20 students were enrolled in the course and my primary responsibilities included grading and providing constructive feedback on the weekly problem sets and exams assigned by the instructor.
+I also conducted weekly office hours to assist students with questions related to the lectures or problem sets, aiming to enhance their understanding of the course material.
  </p>
 </div>